Warner Bros Discovery Relies on Bacula Enterprise

 “Brady has been instrumental in finding ways to make our system operate with even more efficiency.
 And due to the Open Source nature, we have been able to share that knowledge with other Bacula customers’ IT departments to help them out, too.”

 “The ability to get great performance, control the set-up and then use BWeb to go in and find the exact data we are looking for – or find a previous iteration of that specific file – has actually saved our live production on at least one occasion.
 We had to restore some vital video files which were accidentally deleted, including critical show elements, with very little time to spare.
-We were able to save the show, and that alone probably saved a month’s worth of work for different organizations throughout the company” said Brady.
+We were able to save the show, and that alone probably saved a month’s worth of work for different organizations throughout the company” said Brady Small, Senior Production Engineer at Warner Bros.
+Discovery.

-Are Turner Studios satisfied with Bacula Systems’ support?
+Are Warner Bros.
+Discovery satisfied with Bacula Systems’ support?
 “Always”, said Brady.
 We are very happy with Bacula support, and we always get the help we need.
 Bacula’s support team always helps us find a solution”, said Brady.